Monday, December 5, 2011

 The Diamond Twin Star's rear door allows easier access for passengers to the back seats, as well as baggage area behind the seats.
 The 2012 Beech Baron has a new interior with a G1000 glass panel.

 When you pull up on the ramp in a Baron, you know you've truly arrived.
 The Baron offers the best performance in the class, though tempered by a comparatively narrow cabin.
 Basically a 36 Bonanza fuselage with two Continental IO-550 engines, the Baron can climb at 1,600 fpm and cruise at up to 200 knots.
 Like the Bonanza, the Baron's interior was totally revised for 2012, including all-LED lighting.
 The airplane is fitted with Garmin's G1000 glass panel and integrated G700 autopilot, one of the smoothest and most intuitive avionics packages in the industry.
 Price: $1,344,000 to $1,367,000 with new interior.

 Back in the '70s and '80s, there were nearly two dozen twins on the market.
 Today, the piston-twin market has been whittled down to a mere handful of airplanes.
 Surprisingly, there's even a new entry in the light- twin market.

-Labels: Aviation Resources, Buyer's Guide, Buying A Plane, Features, Pilot Guide, Pilot Resources, Piston Twins, Staying Current, Best Buys, New Aircraft, Aircraft, Aircraft Ownership
+Labels: Aviation Resources, Buyer's Guide, Buying A Plane, Features, Pilot Guide, Pilot Resources, Piston Twins, Staying Current, Best Buys, New Aircraft, What's New, Aircraft, Aircraft Ownership